Pete Rates the Propositions

 $3 Billion Stem Cell Research Bonds - Yes

 The amount of money is staggering, and the eventual payoff is by no means certain.
-Yet turning down the chance to make life better for people worldwide would be such a huge mistake that I must recommend a “yes” vote.
+Yet turning down the chance to make life better for billions of people worldwide would be a huge mistake.

 Prop.
 49